 What makes someone a thought leader?
-The most important characteristics at a glance
+The most important features at a glance

-Discover the core characteristics of a thought leader
+Discover the core traits of a thought leader

 let's talk